woossi0/suite/docs/usermanual/source/sysadmin/clustering/autovm.rst

 This page will show how to automatically set up and configure a cluster of servers on `VMware <http://vmware.com>`_ or other virtual environment.

-This script is available to Enterprise clients only.
-Please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`__ to become an Enterprise client.

 Prerequisites
 -------------